Pixel 10 Pro XL vs Pixel 8 Pro: Similar but different

 The change

-The Pixel 8 series marks the last generation of curved Pixels with the Camera Bar design on the back.
+The Pixel 8 series marked the last generation of curved Pixels with the Camera Bar design on the back.
 The Pixel 8 Pro in particular was the big boy in the family before Google decided to shrink the regular Pro and give us an XL model in the following year.

 Well, now we're two generations into this new design, and the Pixel 10 Pro XL is flat and boxy, with a camera housing that doesn't span side-to-side, unlike the one on the Pixel 8 Pro.
 It's a different beast, and design-wise things are pretty subjective, so we won't be passing a judgement on that.

 The building blocks of a modern smartphone have been largely the same in the past couple of years, and these two Pixels are no exception.
 We have the same glass and metal sandwich, consisting of an aluminum frame and tempered glass on the front and back.
+Actually, it's the exact same Gorilla Glass Victus 2 protecting the front and back of both phones, so no difference here.

 Display Differences